Divine-Software/WSF/website/docs/connect/files.md

 ## Writing Files

 Use [save] to write files.
-The default file format is inferred from the file name or data, but you can also specify a formay manually:
+The default file format is inferred from the file name or data, but you can also specify a format manually:

 ```ts
 import { URI } from '@divine/uri';